ElliotOne/awesome-dotnet/README.md

 ### Caching

 * [EasyCaching](https://github.com/dotnetcore/EasyCaching) - 💥 EasyCaching is an open source caching library that contains basic usages and some advanced usages of caching which can help us to handle caching more easier!
+* [CacheManager](https://github.com/MichaCo/CacheManager) - CacheManager is an open source caching abstraction layer for .NET written in C#.
+It supports various cache providers and implements many advanced features.

 ### CMS